Skip to content

 .subscribe(

-// initialize the label associated with this information
+// initialize the label linked to this information

 },